Melatonin

 The typical dosage for melatonin ranges from 0.5 to 10 mg per day[3][11], but it’s most often prescribed as a 2mg slow-release tablet.

 It's best to start with a lower dose and gradually increase as needed[11].
 For sleep disorders, taking melatonin 30 minutes to 2 hours before bedtime is recommended[11].
-Sometimes your doctor will recommend you only take melatonin 2 to 3 times a week at first for short-term insomnia, or they can recommend you increase your dose to 2 to 3 tablets before bedtime if your problems are more long term.
+Sometimes your doctor or pharmacist will recommend you only take melatonin 2 to 3 times a week at first for short-term insomnia, or they can recommend you increase your dose to 2 to 3 tablets before bedtime if your problems are more long term.

 For jet lag, a dose of 3 mg taken at bedtime for up to five days is common[8].
 You should take your first dose at your normal bedtime when you arrive at your destination, but this shouldn’t be before 8pm or after 4am.
 If you need more doses after the first one, they should be taken at a similar time, and you can increase your dose to two 3mg tablets if needed.